-The gallery is funded in part by the Art & Music Department of Bronx Community College, the BCC Art & Music Consortium and BCC, Inc.
+The gallery is funded in part by the Art & Music Department, the BCC Art & Music Consortium, and BCC Association, Inc.

 Hall of Fame Art Gallery Archive